awijnen/Microscope/README.md

 Microscope
 ==========
-Hacker News like app writing in Meteor
+Hacker News like app written in Meteor